esaas-ensureprice/ensureprice/README.md

 ### db/seeds

-Run the command for seed file to work
+If seed doesn't work: run the command for seed file to work
 ```
 gem install csv
 ```